MonTutes/monpytute/built_in_types.md

 * e.g. `[50, 'my string']` creates a list.
 * e.g. `(50, 'my string')`, `50, 'my string'`, `(50,)` or `50,` create tuples.
 The syntax is ambiguous with the syntax for function arguments, so you must include parenthesis in function calls e.g. `print((50,))` will output `(50,)`.
 Because a comma at the end of the line will create a tuple and is valid syntax, it's easy to enter e.g. `my_num = 50,` by accident, and this can be a source of bugs.

-### See also:

-* the `array` module for memory-efficient representations of basic (numeric/character) types.
-* `ndarray` from the external `numpy` module provides similar functions and is very commonly used, with a focus on linear algebra and math/scientific functions.

 ### slicing lists and tuples